lollocava00/Metal-Diffusion-in-Galaxy-clusters/README.md

 ![Alt text](plots/zfe_source.png?raw=true)

 ## Diffusion $+$ Source terms
 In order to best reproduce the observed Fe-abundance profile taken from Rebusco et al. (2005) (which is the Perseus cluster) to the best accuracy possible, both the source term and the diffusion term were numerically integrated in the code.
-During every time step \textit{Fe} is produced and subsequently distributed into the ICM.
+During every time step *Fe* is produced and subsequently distributed into the ICM.

 The combination of the two different terms, starting from a null metal abundance and performed over the usual three time spans, returns Figure 8.
 The observed data (red dashed line) is not adequately recreated by the model.